Unable to connect between server and client VMs over NSX VPN tunnel (IPSec/L2VPN)

 NOTE: The exact MSS Value and Direction configurations will depend on the environment.
 Some tuning may be required to identify the largest value possible to still allow traffic to flow.

-After doing so, confirm in the packet captures the packet size has been lowered:
+After making the required change, confirm in the packet captures the packet size has been lowered:

 Additional Information